evincarofautumn/Ward/README.md

 `stack install` will place a copy of the executable in `~/.local/bin`.

+## Running

 Ward accepts a path to a C preprocessor (e.g., `gcc`), a list of paths to C sources, options for granting implicit permissions, and additional flags to pass to the preprocessor.
-On OS X, you’ll want to pass `-fno-blocks` or `-U__BLOCKS__` because the C parsing library used by Ward does not support Apple’s block extension.
+On OS X, you’ll want to pass `-fno-blocks` or `-U__BLOCKS__` because the C parsing library used by Ward [does not yet support Apple’s block extension](https://github.com/visq/language-c/issues/15).
 A typical invocation looks like this:

 ```
 ward gcc foo.c bar.c --grant=malloc -- -I/some/include/path -U__BLOCKS__
 ```

+Ward should build and run on OS X and Linux; it may work on Windows with a suitable preprocessor installed, but this hasn’t been tested.

-## Annotating
+## Annotating Your Code

 Ward accepts annotations in the form of function-level attributes, which specify permissions and the actions Ward should take with them.